GuildOfWeavers/AirScript/bin/README.md

 ```
 where `$n0` contains value of register `$r0` at the next step of computation.

-If you are working with more than one constraint, your transition constraint script should return a vector with evaluations for all of your constraints.
+If you are working with more than one constraint, your transition constraint statements should return a vector with evaluations for all of your constraints.
 For example:
 ```
 a0: $r0 + $r1;
 out: [$n0 - a0, $n1 - ($r1 + a0)];
 ```
 (these are constraints matching the Fibonacci transition function described previously).

-In general, the length of the vector in the `out` statement must equal to the number of constraints specified in the declaration of the transition constraints bock.
+In general, the length of the vector in the `out` statement must be equal to the number of constraints specified in the declaration of the transition constraints bock.

 ## Arithmetic statements
 Bodies of transition functions and constraints are nothing more than a series of arithmetic statements (separated by semicolons) which evaluate to a number or to a vector of numbers.
 Here is an example: